IGCN: Integrative Graph Convolution Networks for patient level insights and biomarker discovery in multi-omics integration: Introduction

-Even though these existing tools provide effective GCN-based solutions for multi-omics integration, they have some limitations.
-In the context of breast cancer subtype prediction task, different types of omics data have the potential to reveal unique characteristics at the label space.
-In other words, some omics types may demonstrate superior performance when predicting one subtype, while others might excel in predicting a different subtype.
-The importance level of different embeddings obtained from different types of omics data networks tends to change from sample to sample, depending on the ground truth labels.
-Therefore, directly fusing different types of omics data embeddings without considering the sample level importance of different networks may be liable to make wrong predictions and cause some level of performance degradation.
+As outlined in \cite{lv2021we}, it has been argued that vanilla GCN and GAT methods could outperform existing integrative approaches after making some modifications to the networks.
+This underscores the necessity for more advanced computational methodologies in the integrative analysis of multi-omics data.
+In addition, the existing tools have some limitations.
+Omics data, by their nature, do not inherently exhibit a graph structure, thus a graph construction procedure is needed.
+However, constructing a graph from omics data could suffer from data noise due to many possible factors such as measurement inaccuracies, missing values, or inherent fluctuations within the dataset.
+These factors can adversely affect tasks like clustering, classification, or link prediction.
+Additionally, in the context of biomedical classification, different types of omics data have the potential to reveal unique characteristics at the label space.
+In other words, some omics types may demonstrate superior performance when predicting one disease label, while others might excel in predicting a different disease type.
+Therefore, directly fusing different types of omics data without considering the sample level importance of different omics networks may be liable to make wrong predictions and cause some level of performance degradation.
 Furthermore, multitudes of existing multi-omics integration tools do not explain how and why their models came to the prediction.
-In predictive modeling, a crucial trade-off arises: Do we merely desire the prediction, or are we interested in understanding the rationale behind it?~\cite{doshi2017towards}.
-Since each of multi-omics types captures a different part of the underlying biology, understanding the 'why' can contribute to a deeper comprehension of the problem and advance the road toward precision medicine in cancer.
-Moreover, MOGONET employs a VCDN architecture, whereas SUPREME operates an MLP to determine final label distribution at their last layers.
-Hence, neither MOGONET nor SUPREME takes advantage of the graph topologies in the last layer to make predictions.
-This limitation has the potential to restrict the capability of models to capture complementary information from graph topologies to make predictions.
+In predictive modeling, a crucial trade-off arises: Do we merely desire the prediction, or are we interested in understanding the rationale behind it?~\citep{doshi2017towards}.
+Since each of multi-omics type captures a different part of the underlying biology, understanding the 'why' can contribute to a deeper comprehension of the problem and advance the road toward precision medicine.